RevakoOA/LastFM/README.md

-Application that used LastFM API to show information about artists their albums and songs.
+Application that used LastFM API to show information about popular artists in choosen country, their albums and songs.

 # 3d party
 Used 3-rd party libraries